Reference

 }

 Keep schemas simple.
-Testers describe findings in natural language, and GPT-4o extracts structured data matching your schema.
+Testers describe findings in natural language, and AI extracts structured data matching your schema.

 Cost